raspberrypilearning/editor-target-practice/en/step_8.md

 ➡️ Find out which colour the arrow is touching.
 --- /task ---

-Add code to find the colour at the arrow's x,y coordinate, and store it in a variable called `hit_colour`.
+Add code to find the colour at the arrow's x, y coordinate, and store it in a variable called `hit_colour`.
 Print out the colour value.

 <div class="c-project-code">
 --- code ---